ehsanbabavu/ariyabot/replit.md

     - **Shipping Management**: Level 1 sellers can configure four shipping methods (پست پیشتاز, پست معمولی, پیک, ارسال رایگان) with enable/disable toggles and minimum amount for free shipping.
 Level 2 buyers select from enabled methods during web checkout and WhatsApp ordering.
 Shipping method is stored with each order for tracking and reporting.
     - **VAT Management (October 15, 2025)**: Level 1 sellers can configure Value Added Tax (ارزش افزوده) with customizable percentage rate (default 9%), enable/disable toggle, and customizable thank you message for invoices (default "از خرید شما متشکریم").
 VAT is automatically calculated and applied to order totals during checkout and displayed separately in invoices (showing subtotal, VAT amount, and total).
 VAT settings page redesigned with modern Tabs UI for better organization.
 VAT settings are seller-specific and stored per userId.
     - **Password Reset System**: Secure OTP-based password recovery via WhatsApp with crypto.randomInt for secure 6-digit code generation, 5-minute expiration, one-time use validation, and rate limiting (3 attempts per 15 minutes per user).
+    - **Cart Page Redesign (October 18, 2025)**: Shopping cart page redesigned with responsive two-column layout.
+Right column (lg:col-span-8, 2/3 width) displays products in table format with columns for image/name, unit price, quantity controls, total price, and delete action.
+Left column (lg:col-span-4, 1/3 width) shows order summary, delivery address selection, and shipping method options.
+Removed previous standalone "سبد خرید شما" card component.
+Layout uses lg:grid-cols-12 for responsive grid on large screens and stacks vertically on mobile.
+    - **Automatic Order Processing (October 18, 2025)**: When level 1 users approve deposit transactions (change status to "completed"), the system automatically processes awaiting payment orders in chronological order (oldest first based on createdAt timestamp).
+For each pending order, the system checks if user's current balance is sufficient, then automatically: (1) confirms the order by changing status to "confirmed", (2) creates a negative order_payment transaction to deduct the order amount, (3) updates the running balance.
+Processing continues until balance is insufficient or no more pending orders remain.
+Implemented via getAwaitingPaymentOrdersByUser() method in storage layer with ORDER BY createdAt ASC.
     - **Security**: JWT authentication with role-based access control, secure password reset with OTP validation.

 ## Data Storage Solutions